Long Island Wrongful Termination Lawyer

 - Age (40 or older)

 - Genetic information / characteristics

 - Military status

 In addition, it is unlawful to fire a worker:

-If you believe you have been fired from a job unjustly on Long Island or in the New York City metro area, a wrongful termination lawyer at the Law Office of Cohen & Jaffe, LLP, is here to help you.
+If you believe you have been fired from a job unjustly on Long Island, a wrongful termination lawyer at the Law Office of Cohen & Jaffe, LLP is here to help you.
 You may be protected from unlawful termination by civil rights laws or other state statutes or federal regulations.
 Our attorneys can see to it that your rights are protected and that you are compensated if you have been treated illegally.

-Call us or fill out our online contact form to talk to one of an employment law attorney with Cohen & Jaffe.
+Call us or fill out our online contact form to talk to one of an employment law attorney with Law Office of Cohen & Jaffe, LLP.
 We will respond to you immediately and aggressively pursue justice for you.